Before you can be married, there are some legal aspects you must go over with your Celebrant.

 1. The Notice of Intended Marriage (NOIM), which must be accurately completed, signed before your Celebrant (or other suitable witness), and handed to your Celebrant at least one month, but not longer than 18 months prior to your marriage ceremony.
-I will provide you a Notice of Intended Marriage form, or you can download a PDF version from the Australian Attorney-General’s “Getting Married in Australia” web page.
-(Click for PDF or Word).

-You will also need to show your Celebrant the following legal documents before you can be married.
+You will also need to show your Celebrant the following documents before you can be married.
 Documents must be originals; certified copies will not suffice.
 (NAATI-accredited English translation also required if original document is written in another language.)

-3. Certificate of Divorce or previous spouse’s Death Certificate (if you have been married previously)
+2. Certificate of Divorce or previous spouse’s Death Certificate (if you have been married previously).

-4. Change of Name certificate (if you have changed your name from the name on your birth certificate, other than by previous marriage)
+3. Change of Name certificate (if you have changed your name from the name on your birth certificate, other than by previous marriage).